Hermiston, Oregon: K-12

 Hermiston School District is the largest district in Eastern Oregon, with 5,508 students in the 2020–21 school year.
 The district has one high school, Hermiston High School, which hosts 1,703 students.
 Due to the school's size, it is able to offer comprehensive programming and courses for all students.
-The district also is composed of two middle schools and six elementary schools.
+The district is also composed of two middle schools and six elementary schools.
 There are also two private schools in Hermiston.

 Voters in the Hermiston School District have shown strong support for education as the district has experienced sustained robust enrollment growth.
-Voters approved a $69.9 million capital construction bond in November, 2008, and another $82.7 million capital construction bond in November, 2019.
-The 2019 bond added a new elementary school near the intersection of NE 10th and Theater Lane, and replaced the 57-year old Rocky Heights Elementary School on-site with a larger facility.
+Voters approved a $69.9 million capital construction bond in November 2008, and another $82.7 million capital construction bond in November 2019.
+The 2019 bond added a new elementary school near the intersection of NE 10th and Theater Lane, and replaced the 57-year-old Rocky Heights Elementary School on-site with a larger facility.
 The 2019 bond will also add capacity for an additional 200 students at Hermiston High School.